 Your life path can be better as you begin to realise that life doesn’t have to be this way permanently.
 You do have the opportunity to get out, get unstuck … and move on.

-SpeakOutLoud is a resource freely given by me for you to be well informed about how power and control is used to rule your world.
+SpeakOutLoud is a resource freely given by me for you to be well informed about how power and control is used to rule your world without your knowledge or consent.
 How people use coercive controlling behaviours and psychological abuse for their own selfish agendas.
 How social inequality, a lack of respect, caring, and lack of love is the root of the hidden, secretive world of domestic violence.

 But sometimes, no matter how savvy you see yourself, it helps to talk and be supported.
-If you are in need, talk with me.
+If you are in need, set up an appointment – talk with me.